jgblouin/ReproducibleResearch/Peer assessment 1/PA1_template.md

 ## 1: 61     53 10766  10765
 ```
 The difference between the 2 sets is given by
-This can be compared with the original values before imputing:

 ```r
 medMean - medMeanImputed